Karen Simmer

+Honours

 Simmer was appointed an Officer of the Order of Australia in the 2015 Queen's Birthday Honours for "distinguished service to medicine in the field of paediatrics, particularly neonatal and perinatal nutrition, to medical education as an academic, researcher and clinician, and to the community".
 She was elected Fellow of the Australian Academy of Health and Medical Sciences in 2017.